bobbyjim/cargocult/README.md

                         / '(' Expression ')'

 # KERNAL and Memory Access

-* %SYS Object: A built-in object for accessing system-level resources.
+%SYS: A built-in object for accessing system-level resources, including the KERNAL and Clock.

-* %SYS.R0 - %SYS.R15: Access to the 16 pseudo-registers.
+     %SYS.R0 - %SYS.R15: Access to the 16 pseudo-registers as UINT16.
-* %SYS.R0L, %SYS.R0H - %SYS.R15L, %SYS.R15H: Access to the low and high bytes of the pseudo-registers.
+     %SYS.R0L, %SYS.R0H - %SYS.R15L, %SYS.R15H: Access to the low and high bytes of the pseudo-registers as UINT8.
-* %SYS.poke(address, value): Writes a byte to memory.
+     %SYS.poke(address, value): Writes a UINT8 to memory.
 Supports a list of values for sequential writes.
-* %SYS.peek(address): Reads a byte from memory.
+     %SYS.peek(address): Reads a UINT8 from memory.
-* %SYS.A, %SYS.X, %SYS.Y, %SYS.P: Read-only access to the CPU registers.
+     %SYS.A, %SYS.X, %SYS.Y, %SYS.P: Read-only access to the CPU registers.
+     %SYS.CHROUT(c)
+     %SYS.CLK

-* Writing to CPU Registers: Requires the use of inline assembly.
+* Writing to CPU Registers requires the use of inline assembly.

-* %SYS Object (Extended): May include access to the KERNAL (e.g., %SYS.chrout()) and system (e.g., %SYS.clock).

 # Bitfields

 * Defined using the @BITFIELD(width) annotation within records.